iangreenleaf/blog_house/_drafts/the-rain-garden.md

 Some of the more aggressive spreaders (like Common Milkweed and Obedient Plant) have already expanded considerably, while many of the others will spread more slowly over time.
 So far, almost everything is cohabiting happily.
 Time will tell if some of the aggressive plants will start to swamp the others and need to be curtailed, or if everything will find an equilibrium (obviously I'm hoping for the latter).

+{% gallery %}
+{% gallery_image path: assets/images/the-rain-garden/2020-early-summer.jpg alt: "The rain garden in early summer", caption: "The garden in early summer of 2020 (year three)." %}
+{% gallery_image path: assets/images/the-rain-garden/2020-summer.jpg alt: "The rain garden very full of plants", caption: "By mid-summer 2020, it's lush and full." %}
+{% gallery_image path: assets/images/the-rain-garden/street-view.jpg alt: "View of the rain garden from the street", caption: "View from the street.
+Eventually the shrubs will add some more height in the middle." %}
+{% endgallery %}

 I didn't add any supplemental water to the established plants in the third year, and barring some freak climactic event, I don't plan to in any subsequent years.
 I also spent almost no time weeding: one short session in spring and one in fall, and other than that just a few minutes pulling weeds here and there when I was already poking around the garden doing other things.